William Wheelwright: Biography

 William Wheelwright, son of Ebenezer and Anna (Coombs) Wheelwright, was born in Newburyport, Massachusetts on March 16, 1798.
 Wheelwright lived in a house on High Street and attended public school until he was about twelve years of age, when he was sent to Andover Academy, where he completed his education.

 Wheelwright's father was a shipmaster in early life, William soon manifested a desire to pursue the same vocation.
 He shipped as cabin boy on board a vessel bound to the West Indies and during the next two or three years he rose rapidly to the rank of captain in 1817, when he was only nineteen years of age.

 In 1823, he was in command of the ship Rising Empire, owned by William Bartlett, when the vessel was wrecked off the coast of South America, near the mouth of the Río de La Plata.
 The captain and crew reached shore in safety after twenty-four hours' exposure in an open boat.
 One man was lost.

-On his arrival at Buenos Aires, Wheelwright obtained a position as supercargo of a vessel about to sail for Valparaiso.
+On his arrival at Buenos Aires, Wheelwright obtained a position as supercargo of a vessel about to sail for Valparaíso.
 The voyage took four or five months to complete using the route around Cape Horn.
 Interested in studying the business opportunities on the west coast of South America, he traveled to Guayaquil, the seaport of Ecuador, where he decided to remain.
 In 1825, he was appointed United States consul at that port.
 Three years later, he left his business in the hands of his partner and returned to his home in Newburyport via the Isthmus of Panama.
 He had been absent six years.

 He married Martha Gerrish of Newburyport on February 10, 1829, and returned with her to Guayaquil.
 Wheelwright discovered that nearly all his property had been lost during his absence, through the negligence and mismanagement of his partner.
-He decided to return to Valparaiso, and bought a small vessel, which he named Fourth of July, which he put to work transporting specie and bullion from port to port along the coast.
+He decided to return to Valparaíso, and bought a small vessel, which he named Fourth of July, which he put to work transporting specie and bullion from port to port along the coast.

 Steamship line

 In 1835, he commenced the great task of establishing a line of steamers between the republics of Peru and Chile and Europe.
 He went to England in 1837 to raise funds, and in 1838 the Pacific Steam Navigation Company was formed with a capital of £250,000.
-Two steamers, each of seven hundred tons register, were built in 1840 and ordered to proceed through the straits of Magellan to the ports of Valparaiso and Callao.
+Two steamers, each of seven hundred tons register, were built in 1840 and ordered to proceed through the straits of Magellan to the ports of Valparaíso and Callao.

 After the arrival of these steamers on the Pacific coast Wheelwright discovered the difficulty of procuring coal and the impossibility of providing for unexpected repairs.
 These obstacles were surmounted, and steam communication was established with Europe.